friflo/ECS-wiki/docs/query.md

 ## StructuralChangeException

-The `StructuralChangeException` is introduced **v3.1.0** and will be thrown when performing structural changes within a query loop.
+The `StructuralChangeException` is introduced **v3.1.0** and will be thrown when performing **structural changes** within a query loop.

+Performing structural changes within a query result in unexpected entity states without any notice.
+This behavior applies to all ECS implementation out there.
+C#, C/C++, ...

+The result of this behavior are bugs which hard to find.
+The query causing the issue and the code point detecting the issue are often not colocated.
+To prevent this problem a `StructuralChangeException` is now thrown instantaneously.

+*Explanation*
 This exception is similar to the behavior in C# when adding an element to a `List<>` within a loop iterating a list.
 E.g.
 ```cs
     var list = new List<int> { 1, 2, 3 };